agsb/keebngsl/README.md

 A new comfortable and  layout for numeric keyboards, to allow 12 keys be used for digits, characters, symbols and functions, with at least 30% efficient.

-## Problem
+## Sumary

-What could be the best comfortable and efficient design for a numerical 12 keys that allows use of numbers, characters, symbols and controls ?
+What could be the best comfortable layout for a numerical 12 keys that allows use of numbers, characters, symbols and controls ?

+Every language obey to [Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law), and any keyboard could be more efficient when keep it in mind.

-Frequency analysis was performed using the NGSL 1.2 list of 2809 words to determine the frequencies of characters, bigrams, trigrams, and tetragrams, and the results are evaluated to determine the character combination per key that resulting in the lowest collision count.
-That combination was selected for a comfortable and efficient layout.
+Frequency analysis was performed using the NGSL 1.2 list of 2809 words to determine the frequencies of characters, bigrams, trigrams, and tetragrams, and the results are evaluated to determine the character combination per key that resulting in the lowest collision count and minimal keystrokes.

+The tuples **space, afp, euk, hym, icj, nlvq, obg, rswz, tdx **  was selected for a minimal keystrokes.
+The best layout is being researched.

 ## Telephone numeric 12 keyboard